pgRouting/workshop/docs/basic/data.rst

 ===============================================================================

-OSGeoLive's account name on the database is ``"user"``.
+OSGeoLive's account name on the database is ``user``.
 To easily use the workshop when not using OSGeoLive this extra steps are needed:

 .. code-block:: bash